 Kathryn Brooks, MPH, is a Senior Project Manager for IHI based in Cambridge, Massachusetts, USA, and supports IHI’s work in Ethiopia by leading a partnership with the Federal Ministry of Health to design a quality improvement initiative focused on improving maternal and neonatal health outcomes.
 She is also part of the operational teams supporting two areas of IHI’s work: the Triple Aim and Maternal and Infant Health.
 Previously, she was a research assistant for the Center for Global Health and Development at Boston University.

-Morgen Stanzler, MPH, is a Project and Regional Operations Manager for IHI's Middle East and Asia-Pacific regions.
+Morgen Stanzler, MPH, is a Senior Project and Regional Operations Manager for IHI’s Middle East, Asia-Pacific, and Africa regions.
 She came to IHI after working for Dana Farber Cancer Institute and Partners Healthcare IRB, where she developed an interest in improving the safety and quality of health care.
 She graduated from the University of Florida with a degree in Political Science and from the Gillings School of Global Public Health with a Master of Public Health in Health Behavior and Health Education.
-Her current work supports a USAID- funded partnership with Save the Children in Bangladesh and a multi- country learning collaborative in partnership with WHO in Ethiopia, Ghana, and South Africa.
+Her current work supports a USAID- funded partnership with Save the Children in Bangladesh and a multi-country learning collaborative in partnership with WHO in Ethiopia, Ghana, and South Africa.

 Angelina Sassi is a Project Manager for the Africa Region at the Institute for Healthcare Improvement (IHI).
 Based in Boston, Massachusetts, she supports the Ethiopia National Health Care Quality Initiative, a multi-year initiative aimed at creating a culture of quality throughout the Ethiopian health system and demonstrating the impact of a quality improvement approach to reduce maternal and neonatal mortality.
 Ms. Sassi first came to IHI in July 2014 as a co-op student on the New Business and Results & Evaluation teams.
 Before joining IHI, she worked at the Desmond Tutu HIV Foundation in Cape Town, South Africa, and with Partners In Health and the HIV Regional Resource Network Program at the US Department of Health and Human Services in Boston, MA.
 She graduated summa cum laude from Northeastern University with a degree in Biology and minors in Health Science and Social Entrepreneurship.